Xoom7573/SnakeGame/README.md

    - Options
    - Speed increase by eating food (after the snake eats 10 food)
    - Better game over pop-ups + Pauze pop-up + etc...
-   - Snake Head image as the head of the snake

  >Progress
-   - Score GOLD, BAD AND NORMAL FOOD!
    -

  >Bugs